Mark-The-Dev/Rectangle-Alignment-Mapper/README.md

 # Run the project
 Open project folder with IDE:

-Run at Main for choice of raw code terminal output with drawMap or command for terminal draw map game.
+"Run at Main for choice of raw code terminal output with drawMap or command for terminal draw map game."

-Run at Testfile for Test Suite.
+"Run at Testfile for Test Suite."

-Run at GUI or at the jar file for very basic swing gui of the application.
+"Run at GUI or at the jar file for very basic swing gui of the application."

 ```